ghiggi/gpm_api/docs/source/00_introduction.rst

 The Research (``RS``) products are instead available on both the PPS and GES DISC with a delay of 2-3 days from NRT.

-The Japanese `JAXA G-Portal <https://gportal.jaxa.jp/gpr/?lang=en>`_ facilitates the retrieval of additional data, including AMSR, AMSR-E L2 products and the GSMaP global precipitation estimates.
+The Japanese `JAXA G-Portal <https://gportal.jaxa.jp/gpr/?lang=en>`_ facilitates the retrieval of additional data, including the L2 products of AMSR and AMSR-E as well as the GSMaP global precipitation estimates.

 Similarly, the Chinese `FengYun Satellite Data Center <https://satellite.nsmc.org.cn/PortalSite/Data/DataView.aspx?currentculture=en-US>`_ provides access to the PMR, MWRI, and MHWHS sensor products.